-The thought of your home becoming infested with rats can be one of the most unsettling ideas that can enter your mind as a homeowner.
-Having rats inside of your house can wreak havoc in many ways, as these rodents can begin to tear apart the interior of your property in a short period of time.
+The thought of your home becoming infested with rats or mice can be one of the most unsettling ideas that can enter your mind as a homeowner.
+Having rats or mice inside of your house can wreak havoc in many ways, as these rodents can begin to tear apart the interior of your property in a short period.

 Additionally, these pests can also spread disease, as they are carriers of many harmful pathogens, including hantavirus, which can create a significant health risk for you and your family.

 It’s essential to be aware of the things which can attract these unwanted creatures so you can properly conduct the necessary rodent proofing needed to keep rats away from your property.

 Read on to learn what attracts rats to your house and how to get rid of rodents in your home.

 What Attracts Rats To Your House?

 Several things can make your home appealing to rats and mice, but the two main factors are food and shelter.

 Rats and mice need both food and shelter to survive, and unfortunately for homeowners, food and shelter are two things rodents can easily acquire from you.
 Rats and mice primarily need protection during the winter to avoid the colder temperatures, which is why you may notice an uptick in rodent activity during these months.

 Take a closer look at four common things that can attract rats and mice to your home: